harsh2161/monk-commerce-api/README.md

-PLEASE HIT THE API AFTER 1 PM ON MONDAY 13 FEB 2023.
-NOW (12 feb 9 pm) server has exhausted its limit of firebase
+PLEASE HIT THE API AFTER 1 PM ON MONDAY 14 FEB 2023. server has exhausted its limit of firebase

 How to setup project.